 Note: Applicants who have completed the ISEE within the last academic year may not need to have additional testing.
 We may also accept recent scores from the Secondary School Admission Test (SSAT) for grades 5-8.
 Please check with the Admission Office.

 2018-19 ISEE GROUP TESTING DATES AND LOCATIONS

 Independence School's Code for ISEE Testing is #080307.

-On the day of the test, please plan to arrive by 8:15 a.m.
+On the day of the test, please plan to arrive 30 minutes prior to the start time listed below.